 Approved by the federal government as a fully tax-deductible 501c3 non-profit corporation, “Rock the CASA” produces an annual music concert as the principal fundraiser to benefit Court Appointed Special Advocates of Contra Costa County.

 Rock the CASA also contributes funds to Friends of Camp Concord which sends more than 400 under-served children to summer camp at Lake Tahoe every year.
 Dan is also a long-time board member of FOCC and believes that every child should have the chance to experience a traditional summer camp regardless of economic circumstances.
-In addition, to CASA of Contra Costa County and Friends of Camp Concord, Rock the CASA supports Big Brothers Big Sisters of the Bay Area who helps kids realize their potential one relationship at a time.
+In addition, to CASA of Contra Costa County and Friends of Camp Concord, Rock the CASA supports Big Brothers Big Sisters of the Bay Area and Boys & Girls Clubs of Contra Costa who help kids realize their potential one relationship at a time.